Wilsker/HHWWyy/README.md

     - If you want to perform the fit -t 1 = train new model from scratch.
     - If you just wanted to edit the plots (see plotting/plotter.py) -t 0 = make plots from the pre-trained model in training directory.
 - The model is then fit.
-- Several diagnostic plots are made by default: input variable correlations, input variable ranking, ROC curves, overfitting plots.
+- Several diagnostic plots are made by default: input variable correlations, input variable ranking (via Shapely values), ROC curves, overfitting plots.
-- The model along with a schematic diagram and .json containing a human readable version of the moel parameters is also saved.
+- The model along with a schematic diagram and .json containing a human readable version of the model parameters is also saved.
 - Diagnostic plots along with the model '.h5' and the dataframe will be stored in the output directory.

-## The Plotting package

-## Evaluating the networks performance